Is a Business Degree Worth It? Key Facts and Statistics

 Business degrees, like a bachelor of business administration (BBA), are undergraduate degrees that focus on the skills and knowledge needed to enter the world of business and finance.

-According to the Bureau of Labor Statistics (BLS), professionals working in business and finance earned a median salary of $76,570 a year in May 2021, far higher than the national median salary.[6]
-At the same time, college comes at a cost.
+According to the Bureau of Labor Statistics (BLS), professionals working in business and finance earned a median salary of $80,920 a year in May 2024,far higher than the median salary for all occupations.

 This report answers why getting a business degree is an attractive choice for students, what it costs, and how much it pays off.